 - true: overwrites the existing keys.

 - false: does not overwrite the existing keys.

 parallel The number of concurrent threads used to synchronize the RDB file.
 More concurrent threads improve synchronization performance.Note

 - Maximum value: depends on the server performance.

-64Note You can use the default values for other parameters unless otherwise specified.
+64Note You can use the default values of other parameters unless otherwise specified.

-- Run the following command to recover data:
+- Run the following command to migrate data:

 restore: rdb doneappears in logs, the data is recovered.
 You can press Ctrl+C to exit the tool.